NehalSharma0809/Alexa-Skill-for-Robot-Navigation/README.md

 We need to follow the following steps for establishing a secure communication with AWS IoT to useit to securely pass messages to your robot: create certificates, attach a new policy to our certificate and get the AWS IoT endpoint

+## Setting up the robot

+i) Create an environment for the robot in AWS RoboMaker. ii) Set the ENDPOINT and CERTS_LOCATION variables as follows in the Cloud9 Terminal: export ENDPOINT=<your-AWS-IoT-endpoint-here> export CERTS_LOCATION=/home/ubuntu/environment/VoiceRoboticsWorkshop/robot_ws/src/alexa/certs/

+iii)Start the listener by running the roscore command in the terminal window. iv) Finally, let's send a message to the voice_command topic.
+Back in the AWS IoT console, click "Test" from the left navigation menu.
+Scroll to the bottom of the right pane to the Publish section.
+Specify the topic as voice_command, and change the payload to the following:
+{
+    "data": "forward"
+}
+v) Build, bundle, and upload the application using the following commands:
+Build:colcon build
+Bundle: colcon bundle
+Upload: aws s3 cp ~/environment/VoiceRoboticsWorkshop/robot_ws/bundle/output.tar s3://<your-bucket-name>/robot.tar